allanhanan/duvc-ctl/docs/python/sections/03_pythonic-api-cameracontroller-class.md

 These are read-only properties; `device_path` is a stable identifier suitable for reconnection attempts.

-#### Connection validation
+#### Connection Validation

 The constructor validates the connection by:

-1. Checking `is_device_connected(device)` returns True.
+1. Checking `is_device_connected(device)` returns `True`.
 2. Calling `open_camera()` and verifying success.
-3. Storing the Camera object for future operations.
+3. Storing the `Camera` object for future operations.

-If any step fails, a `DeviceNotFoundError` or `SystemError` is raised with diagnostic context. **Once construction completes successfully, the camera is guaranteed to be connected and ready.** No additional checks are needed before property operations.
+If any step fails, a `DeviceNotFoundError` or `DuvcSystemError` is raised with diagnostic context. **Once construction completes successfully, the camera is guaranteed to be connected and ready.** No additional checks are needed before property operations.

 ### 3.2 Context Manager \& Lifecycle